 The list of Washington 45 courses does not replace the Direct Transfer Agreement and completion of these courses will not guarantee admission to a four-year college.
-Students who transfer Washington 45 courses must still meet the receiving institution's admission
+Students who transfer Washington 45 courses must still meet the receiving institution's admission requirements.

-ENGL& 101 or ENGL& 102

-Quantitative and Symbolic Reasoning (5 CREDITS) MATH& 107, MATH& 148 or MATH& 151
+- Communications (5 CREDITS) ENGL& 101 or ENGL& 102 - Quantitative and Symbolic Reasoning (5 CREDITS) MATH& 107, MATH& 148 or MATH& 151 - Humanities (10 CREDITS)